Skip site navigation (1)Skip section navigation (2)

 DESCRIPTION

-The mu query language is a language used by mu find and mu4e to find
+The mu query language is the language used by mu find and mu4e to find

-messages in mu's Xapian databases.
+messages in mu's Xapian database.
 The language is quite similar to

 Xapian's default query-parser, but is an independent implementation